To use RStudio® Workbench, your platform administrator must first configure its operational license in Control Panel.

 Once CI checks are completed, your transform is ready for build.
 You can then use other Foundry data integration tools to manage your transform and the data pipeline to which it belongs.

 The transform does not automatically use the environment of the Code Workspace.
-You should install all the packages needed at runtime at the top of the script file.
-The code snippet to install a package can be found in the Packages panel.
+You should install all the libraries needed at runtime at the top of the script file.
+The code snippet to install a library can be found in the libraries panel.

 For example, to use dplyr